ExperTeach Networking Logo

 4.3.1 The Protocol

-4.3.2 MQTT Servers/Brokers and Clients
+4.3.2 MQTT Server/Broker and Clients

 4.3.3 Subscriptions, Topics, Topic Filter, Session

-4.3.4 Data Format in MQTT Packets
+4.3.4 Data Formats in MQTT Packets

-4.3.5 Flags in the TCP Header
+4.3.5 Flags in the Fixed Header

 4.3.6 Variable Header CONNECT Message (1)

-4.3.7 CONNACK (Acknowledge Connection Request)
+4.3.7 CONNACK (Acknowledge connection request)

 4.3.8 MQTT Message Types: CONNECT, CONNACK